Costin Murgescu: National communism

 With the inauguration of Nicolae Ceaușescu as Party Secretary, and later President of Romania, Murgescu had more opportunities to expand on his economic theories.
-Serving as ICE director from 1965 to 1968, Murgescu continued to edit Revista Economică to 1968, then Revista Română de Relații Internaționale (from 1968 to 1970).
+Serving only as ICE department head from 1965, he continued to edit Revista Economică to 1968, then Revista Română de Relații Internaționale (from 1968 to 1970).
+In parallel, he was taken on as an adviser by Ion Gheorghe Maurer, who was serving as President of the Council of Ministers.
+In 1967, he declared his new interest in exploring "national specificity", commending the old-regime intellectuals Zane and Petru Comarnescu for their work in that field.
+He also partook in the effort to reassess Mihail Manoilescu as the interwar doctrinaire of economic nationalism, and is regarded by economist Dan Popescu as Manoilescu's intellectual heir.
 From June 1969, he had a Tuesday evening show on Radio Romania, as part of the series Tableta de Seară, which also featured, among others, actor Radu Beligan, mathematician Grigore Moisil, writer Marin Sorescu, and literary scholar Edgar Papu.

-He moved from ICE to the Institute for World Economy (IEM), where he worked from 1970 until his death, and was for a while its director.
-In 1976, he was elected Vice President of the International Marketing Federation.
+Murgescu moved from ICE to the Institute for World Economy (IEM), where he worked from 1970 until his death, and was for a while its director.
+In 1976, he was elected vice president of the International Marketing Federation.
 The Romanian position regarding the Comecon was given expression in a 1969 tract România socialistă și cooperarea internațională ("Socialist Romania and International Cooperation"), which came out at Editura Politică with Murgescu, Mircea Malița and Gheorghe Surpat as the three authors.
+In 1971, the same venue put out Murgescu's tract on team management within the socialist economy, which he theorized as a function of democratic centralism.
 In 1974, he published, at Editura Meridiane, the French-language introduction L'economie socialiste en Roumanie ("Romania's Socialist Economy").
 It explained the regime's policy of cooperating with the West in industrial development and scientific research, noting that socialist economies had to catch up with capitalism before the latter could experience a final crisis.
 According to Canadian economist Jeanne Kirk Laux, Murgescu was trying to reconcile Romania's relations with multinational corporations with Ceaușescu's "national sovereignty obsession".
 Indirectly, the book documents the regime's efforts to compensate for the high price of Western technology by proposing various methods of counter trade (methods which, Kirk Laux notes, Murgescu claimed as original Romanian contributions to the theory of international trade).